 These are often referred to as split-system heat pumps and sometimes as single-system heat pumps.
 Depending on the country, one or the other type of heat pump is more often installed.
-In France, for example, 90% of installed heat pumps are split.
-This article explains the difference between these two types of heat pump.
+In France, for example, 90% of installed heat pumps are split systems.
+In this article, we explain the difference between these two types of heat pumps.

 - Monobloc: the entire refrigeration circuit is in the outdoor unit.

-- Bibloc: the refrigerant circuit is in two parts, one inside and one outside.
+- Bibloc: the refrigeration circuit is in two parts, one inside and one outside

-NB: you can request a quotation for a split-system or single-system heat pump from our network of RGE Qualipac-qualified installers, using the form below (valid in France and Belgium).
+NB: you can request a quote for a split or monobloc heat pump, via our network of RGE Qualipac qualified installers, using the form below (valid in France and Belgium)

 The Bibloc or Split heat pump

 This type of heat pump is the most common in France, but not in Switzerland, except in border regions.
-Bibloc heat pumps are also known as split heat pumps.
-The principle is easy to understand.
-Part of the refrigeration circuit is in the outdoor unit.
-This is the part that captures heat from the outside air.
-It consists mainly of the evaporator, compressor and expansion valve.
+The split heat pump is also called split.
+It is easy to understand the principle.
+A part of the refrigerating circuit is in the external group.
+This is the part that will capture the calories in the outside air.
+It consists mainly of the evaporator, the compressor and the expansion valve.

-The outer block is then connected to an inner module, also known as the hydraulic module, via refrigerant lines, to close the refrigerant circuit at the condenser.
-The condenser is the 4th major component in the refrigeration circuit.
-It can take the form of a plate heat exchanger, or a coaxial condenser.
+The external block is then connected to an internal module, also called hydraulic module, by means of refrigeration pipes, in order to close the refrigeration circuit on the condenser.
+This condenser is the 4th major component of the refrigeration circuit.
+It can take the form of a plate heat exchanger or a coaxial condenser.

-It's the heat exchanger that redistributes the calories captured outside, to the house's water circuit, and to the domestic hot water tank if the latter is produced by the heat pump.
+It is he who redistributes the calories captured outside, on the water circuit of the house, and to the domestic hot water tank if it is produced by the heat pump.

-The fact that there is a refrigerant link between the two units, indoor + outdoor, means that refrigerant is constantly circulating between the inside and outside of the house:
+The fact that there is a refrigerant connection between the two units, indoor + outdoor, means that refrigerant is constantly circulating between the inside and outside of the house:

 - This represents a higher refrigerant charge than for a monobloc model where the circuit is confined to the outdoor unit.

-- This increases the potential risk of refrigerant leaks, which depending on the fluid used, can be harmful to the environment, but will of course put the entire heat pump system at risk until the leak is detected and repaired by a refrigeration engineer.
+- This increases the potential risk of refrigerant leaks, which depending on the fluid used is harmful to the environment, but which will of course put the entire heat pump installation at risk until the leak is detected and repaired by a refrigeration engineer.

-This kind of split installation requires the full know-how of a refrigeration engineer, to make the indoor-outdoor connection according to the rules of the art, and then to troubleshoot if anything goes wrong.
+This kind of split installation requires all the know-how of a refrigeration specialist, to make the indoor-outdoor connection in the rules of the art, and then to troubleshoot if an incident occurs.
 Not every heating engineer has these skills.

-A split heat pump does NOT perform better than a single-package heat pump, contrary to what you may read in some places.
-There's no reason why it should have better power or a better COP.
+The split heat pump does NOT have a better performance than a single unit heat pump, contrary to what you may read in some places.
+There is no reason why it should have a better power or COP.
 It's all in the arrangement of the components, just a matter of design and choice.

 The split system is restrictive because it limits your choice of professionals.